RunestoneInteractive/httlads/_sources/MovieData/multiple_df.rst

 .. fillintheblank:: mov_star_wars_difference

-   What's the percentage difference between my rating for Star Wars and its popular rating? |blank|
+   What's the percentage difference between the popular rating for Star Wars and my vote for it? |blank|

-   - :-0.10: Is the correct answer
+   - :-10: Is the correct answer
+     :10: Make sure you use the popular rating minus my rating :-0.10: Make sure you convert your answer to a percentage
      :x: catchall feedback